 Inflation Rate in Belarus edged up to 17 percent in May of 2022 from 16.8 percent in the previous month.
 It was the highest inflation rate since January of 2015 as prices rose marginally for food items (19.3 percent vs 19 percent in April), non-food items (18.7 percent vs 18.6 percent) and services (10.8 percent vs 10.7 percent).
 On a monthly basis, consumer prices edged up 0.7 percent, easing sharply from a 1.6 percent rise in April. source: National Statistical Committee of the Republic of Belarus

 Inflation Rate in Belarus averaged 216.32 percent from 1992 until 2022, reaching an all time high of 2795.64 percent in August of 1994 and a record low of 4.06 percent in July of 2018.
 This page provides the latest reported value for - Belarus Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Belarus Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Inflation Rate in Belarus is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Belarus to stand at 5.20 in 12 months time.
-In the long-term, the Belarus Inflation Rate is projected to trend around 4.80 percent in 2020, according to our econometric models.
+Inflation Rate in Belarus is expected to be 20.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Belarus Inflation Rate is projected to trend around 5.80 percent in 2023 and 5.20 percent in 2024, according to our econometric models.